MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

 > [!NOTE]
 > When sites and items within them are deleted, they're sent to the site Recycle Bin (sometimes called the "first-stage recycle bin") and are only moved to the site collection Recycle Bin (or "second-stage recycle bin") if they're deleted from site recycle bin.
 When you delete a site collection, it's sent directly to the site collection Recycle Bin.
 For info about restoring items from the site Recycle Bin, see [Restore items in the Recycle Bin of a SharePoint site](https://support.office.com/article/6df466b6-55f2-4898-8d6e-c0dff851a0be).

 Deleted site collections are automatically emptied from the site collection Recycle Bin after 93 days.
-You can restore a deleted site collection before this time if you haven't exceeded your SharePoint Online storage or usage quota.
+You can restore a deleted site collection before this time if you haven't exceeded your SharePoint Online storage limit.

 To create a new site collection that uses the same URL as a site collection that's in the site collection Recycle Bin, you must permanently delete the site collection in the site collection Recycle Bin first.